moustaki/motools/README.md

 The Chord Ontology, aiming at describing musical chords.

-### counteronto/

-The Counter Ontology, aiming at describing e.g. Scrobbles.

 ### dbtune/

 The code running the dbtune.org web site and its datasets.